Windower/Lua/addons/scoreboard/readme.md

 * CLEAR
   Clears all mobs from the filter.

+The settings file, located in addons/scoreboard/data/settings.xml, contains additional configuration options:
+* posX - x coordinate for position
+* posY - y coordinate for position
+* numPlayers - The maximum number of players to display damage for
+* bgTransparency - Transparency level for the background.
+0-255 range

 Caveats:
 * DPS is an approximation, although I tested it manually and found it to be very accurate.
 Because DPS accumulation is based on the game's notion